Electric vans: the new way to travel

 van life

 Travelling in a van is becoming increasingly popular among adventure enthusiasts.
-Whether it's a few weeks in a rented van for the vacations, or people living in their van all year round, van life seems to offer a variety of possibilities to suit different needs.
-Whether it's a vacation home or a real little house, a large fully-furnished van or a simpler, more casual van, the customization is almost infinite.
+Whether it's a few weeks in a rented van for a holiday or people living in their van all year round, van life seems to offer a variety of options to suit different needs.
+Whether it's a holiday home or a real little house, a large fully-furnished van or a simpler, occasional van, the customisation is almost endless.

 But what about electric vans?
 Is it possible to create an electric version of this amazing lifestyle?
-Let's review all the concepts and notions you need to understand in this exciting world.
+Let's take a look at all the concepts and notions you need to understand in this exciting world.

 Table of contents